durch/rust-s3/README.md

 <!-- [![Join the chat at https://gitter.im/durch/rust-s3](https://badges.gitter.im/durch/rust-s3.svg)](https://gitter.im/durch/rust-s3?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge) -->
 ## rust-s3 [[docs](https://docs.rs/rust-s3/)]

 Rust library for working with Amazon S3 or arbitrary S3 compatible APIs, fully compatible with **async/await** and `futures ^0.3`.
 All `async` features can be turned off and sync only implementations can be used.
+All requests are automatically retried once, can be further modified with a `set_retries` call.

 ### :raised_hands: Support further maintenance and development